verified-network-toolchain/Verified-FEC/README.md

 already included in CompCert/VST (MathComp does not use any axioms).
 Many of these come from CompCert's definitions of the operational semantics of C, imported by VST.
 All axioms involved are quite standard, and are known to be consistent with each other.
-The expected axioms are shown in the Eval.v file.
+The expected axioms are shown in the `Eval.v` file.

-## Performance (TODO)
+## Resource Requirements

+The included VM has 4 cores and 8 GB of RAM.
+Building the proofs in parallel (with `make -j 3`) took just under 10 minutes.
+Doing it sequentially (with `make`) took just under 13 minutes (over half of this is for `Verif_decode.v`).

+The underlying machine used was a Lenovo X1 Carbon 7th gen, with a Intel Core i7-8565U CPU @ 1.80GHz processor and 16 GB of RAM.
+We tested with a base OS of both Linux Mint 20 and Windows 10 on tihs machine.

+In general, the development needs about 5 GB of RAM to verify reliably, but should be able to be built on any decently-powerful laptop.

 ## License and Funding